Deep-MI/BrainPrint/README.md

 ## Output

-The script will create an output directory that contains a csv table with values for the area, volume, and first n eigenvalues per each FreeSurfer structure.
+The script will create an output directory that contains a csv table with values (in that order) for the area, volume, and first n eigenvalues per each FreeSurfer structure.
 An additional output file will be created if the asymmetry calculation is performed.

 ## Installation